-- 11.1 The Certificate holder stated that the products are delivered to site in in polythene-wrapped packs.
-Each pack contains a label with the manufacturer's name, board dimensions and the BBA logo incorporating the number of this Certificate. - 11.2 Delivery and site handing must be performed in accordance with the Certificate holder's instructions and this Certificate, including: - 11.2.1 The products must be protected from prolonged exposure to sunlight, and should be stored dry, flat and raised above ground level (to avoid contact with ground moisture).
+- 11.1 The Certificate holder stated that the product is delivered to site in packaging bearing the product name and characteristics, Certificate holder's name, batch number, year of manufacture and the BBA logo incorporating the number of this Certificate. - 11.2 Delivery and site handing must be performed in accordance with the Certificate holder's instructions and this Certificate, including: - 11.2.1 The product must be protected from prolonged exposure to sunlight and must be stored either under cover or protected with opaque polythene sheeting.
 Where possible, packs should be stored inside.
-If stored outside, they should be under cover, or protected with opaque polythene sheeting. - 11.2.2 The products are light and easy to handle; care should be taken to avoid crushing the edges or corners.
-If damaged, the products should be discarded. - 11.2.3 The products must not be exposed to open flame or other ignition sources, or to solvents or other chemicals.
+If outside, the product must be stacked flat, and raised above ground level, away from contact with ground moisture. - 11.2.2 The product must not be exposed to open flame or other ignition sources, or to solvents or other chemicals.